You’ve got questions. We’ve got answers.

 An increase in property taxes may lead to an increase in rental costs.

-What will be the impact on taxpayers if the levy passes?
+What would have been the impact on taxpayers if the levy had passed?

-Great Falls residents will see an annual increase in their property taxes.
-When fully implemented, the Great Falls Public Safety Levy will cost approximately $140.06 per year ($11.67 per month) for a home with an assessed market value for tax purposes of $100,000, and $280.11 per year ($23.34 per month) for a home with an assessed market value for tax purposes of $200,000 if milled to the maximum.
+Great Falls residents would have seen an annual increase in their property taxes.
+When fully implemented, the Great Falls Public Safety Levy would have cost approximately $140.06 per year ($11.67 per month) for a home with an assessed market value for tax purposes of $100,000, and $280.11 per year ($23.34 per month) for a home with an assessed market value for tax purposes of $200,000 if milled to the maximum.

 Where can I find my property's taxable value?